 49. Simple but oh so noisy – karaoke!
 Let your kids pick their favourite tunes and belt away.
 Expect demands for singing lessons when they discover their talents.

 50. Small squares and glue sticks equal mosaic fun.
 Tip: the smaller the squares, the longer it will take your little lovelies to finish their mosaic creations.
-We are loving this easy tutorial by Let the Children Play.
+We are loving this easy tutorial for all levels of expertise by The Craft Train.